Jamesits/S0ixEnabler/README.md

 ## Requirements

-* UEFI firmware (some old EFI firmwares, e.g. MacBook Pro 13inch late-2013, might be supported as well)
+* UEFI firmware (some old EFI firmwares might be supported as well)

 ## Usage